 I hope the hon.
 Lady will welcome the £10.7 million increased investment in Greater Manchester policing this year.
 I hope she also welcomes the increased funding for mental health services in the Budget.
 I am absolutely determined, and I hope she shares that determination, that part of the dividend from that increased investment is reduced demand on the police.

 In the past four years, recorded crime in Avon and Somerset has risen by 40%, with violent crime rising by over 75%.
 By contrast, the number of charges brought has fallen by 26%.
 When is the Minister going to listen to police and crime commissioners and chief constables and give the forces the funding they need so they can actually tackle crime in our constituencies?

 I was in Bristol last week talking to the police and crime commissioner and the chief constable, as well as visiting the Home Secretary’s former manor.
 I hope the hon.
 Lady will welcome, although she voted against it, the additional £8 million that has gone into Avon and Somerset policing, and I am sure she will look forward to the police funding settlement shortly.

-West Midlands police has had the second highest funding cut in the country.
+West Midlands police have had the second highest funding cut in the country.
 Our chief constable has said:

 “I think criminals are well aware now how stretched we are.”